Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Long," Fell finally replied, his voice strained.
 He pushed himself up from the table, swaying slightly and placing a hand on its edge to steady himself.
 "My energy's sapped.
 I think I'm going to... sleep for a bit."
 The lights in his eyes flickered weakly as he gave a slow nod to them both before weaving his way through the crowded bar.

-Tara slid into the seat Fell had vacated, now next to the kitsune.
-An awkward silence followed.
-Tara broke it, gesturing to the girl’s suit, which was a purple-tinted version matching Tara’s own but tailored for three elegant tails.
-"I didn’t catch your name," she said.
+Tara slipped into Fell’s empty seat beside the kitsune, the silence between them thick and uncertain.
+She broke it with a nod at the girl’s suit—a purple-tinted twin to her own, but cut for three graceful tails.
+"I didn’t catch your name," she ventured.

 "...Rin," she replied quietly.